After the wind there was an earthquake ...

 Daily Prayer This Week

-Having celebrated God's love for us through the Eucharist on Sunday, we are ready to enter this week to explore the depth of that love and the powerful call each of us is given to love one another.
+Having celebrated God's love for us through love shown us by each Person of the Trinity, we are ready to enter this week to explore the depth of that love and the powerful call each of us is given to love one another.
 The Sermon on the Mount can help us be contemplatives in action this week.
 The Beatitudes are not eight new commandments.
 Rather, Jesus saw those following him and saw their weakness and their need, their goodness and their desire, even the cost they pay to follow him.
 He looked at them and called them “Blessed.”

 Let us all begin this week letting Jesus look at us and call us blessed.
 Each morning we can practice choosing to focus our attention on some way we are spiritually poor or desiring justice, some way we are merciful or a peace maker, some way we might be experiencing the cost of being a believer, and simply asking our Lord to convince us of our blessedness there.
 It is likely that each of us, every day, can be attentive to some aspect of our daily lives, some part of our relationships or responsibilities, that place us right there in a place for Jesus to tell us that we will be comforted, satisfied, blessed beyond our imagining.

 Some day this week, each of us will have the opportunity to be the salt that makes relationships, faithful living, have its flavor.
 We will have our chances to be light in the midst of the darkness that crosses our paths.
 We can ask Jesus those days - whether in the morning, or in brief background moments during the day - to have us not lose our flavor or to cover our light.
 And, all of us will face the greater responsibility of a disciple of Jesus, to avoid anger and find the path to reconciliation, to turn from lust and greed and to love genuinely and honestly.